-I’m a senior editor at Vox.com.
-I write about technology, public policy, and the intersection of the two.
+I’m a reporter at Ars Technica.
+I write about technology policy, blockchains, and the future of transportation.

 I was born and raised in Minnesota.
 I graduated from the University of Minnesota, and then moved to Washington DC, where I met my wife, Amanda.
 I’ve spent time in St. Louis, Princeton, and Philadelphia.
 I now live with Amanda and our two cats in Washington DC.